mangoseller/ParameterPGD/README.md

 $\alpha_{0.01}: 3.5225 \times 10^5$
 $\alpha_{0.001}: 1.040 \times 10^3$

 Multi-scale sharpness measures how much the loss can change under parameter perturbations of varying magnitudes `α`.
-Both models exhibit large values at `α=0.1`, but **full_pgd** is higher, indicating a steeper slope in at least one direction at larger perturbations.
+Both models exhibit large values at `α=0.1`, but **full_pgd**'s is higher, indicating a steeper slope in at least one direction at larger perturbations.
 However, the difference in the smaller `α` scales (`0.01` and `0.001`) indicate that **full_pgd** remains more stable than **decay_control** as we zoom in closer to the parameter optimum, hence the high `α₀.₀₁` but lower asymmetry measure.

 **α-Sharpness:**